clement-lo/my-in-vitro-electrophysiology-analysis/README.md

 ## Overview

 **In vitro electrophysiology** involves recording the electrical properties of neurons in a controlled environment, such as in brain slices or cultured cells.
 This repository provides a comprehensive analysis workflow with a focus on reproducibility, modularity, and clarity.
-The analysis pipelines contain Python scripts, Jupyter Notebooks, and MATLAB code for in vitro electrophysiology data analysis, particularly focusing on basic pain research.
+The analysis pipelines contain Python scripts, Jupyter Notebooks, and MATLAB code for in vitro electrophysiology data analysis, with a focus on basic pain research.
 The code is modular and organized to perform a variety of analyses including synaptic input/output characterization, action potential properties, ion channel kinetics modeling, pharmacological modulation studies, network connectivity, and time-frequency analysis for intrinsic oscillations.

 ## Repository Structure
 The repository is organized into the following directories to ensure modularity, clarity, and ease of navigation: